Red witchweed

 Economic

-• USA has spent more than $250 million on eradication in Carolinas.
+- The United States has spent more than $250 million on eradication from the Carolinas.

 How it is spread

-• Seeds spread primarily within soil (which can adhere to machinery or vehicles or other contaminated produce such as mulch or seeds).
+- Seeds spread primarily within soil (which can adhere to machinery, vehicles or contaminated produce such as mulch or seeds).

-• Seeds can be a contaminant of imported grain, pasture seeds or organic fertiliser, or present in soil adhering to imported machinery.
+- Seeds can also spread via imports such as contaminated grain, pasture seeds or organic fertiliser, and soil that has adhered to imported machinery.

 Control